-Note 5 - Beneficial Interest in Assets Held by Community Foundation
+Note 6 - Beneficial Interest in Assets Held by Community Foundation

-The Foundation is the beneficiary of certain endowment funds by the Tulsa Community Foundation (TCF).
+The Foundation is the beneficiary of certain endowment funds held by the Tulsa Community Foundation (TCF).
 TCF is a not-for-profit entity that provides for endowed contributions to be pooled to maximize return on investments for the benefit of area not-for-profit organizations.
 Contributions to the endowment funds are permitted by not-for-profit entities, as well as individual donors in the community who designate the Foundation as the beneficiary of their contributions.
-The Foundation made no contributions to TCF for the years ended June 30, 2022 or 2021.
+The Foundation made no contributions to TCF for the years ended June 30, 2023 or 2022.
 Earnings on these endowed funds are distributed in accordance with the terms of the endowment, TCF's spending policies and upon the Foundation's direction to TCF.

 Endowed funds contributed by the Foundation and the reinvested earnings thereon, net of distributions received, are reflected in the statements of financial position as beneficial interest in assets held by community foundation.
-The fair value of endowed funds contributed by third-party donors that are held by TCF designated for the benefit of the Foundation was \$19,058 and \$22,513 at June 30, 2022 and 2021, respectively.
+The fair value of endowed funds contributed by third-party donors that are held by TCF designated for the benefit of the Foundation was \$20,917 and \$19,058 at June 30, 2023 and 2022, respectively.
 TCF has variance power over contributions it has received from third parties on behalf of the Foundation.
 Accordingly, such endowed funds are not reflected in the Foundation's statements of financial position.

-Note 6 - Fair Value Measurements
+Note 7 - Fair Value Measurements